Bringing home our newborn son

 “What do we do now?”
 I ask my husband as we walked into our home with our firstborn 28 years ago.
 I had read all the books, attended birthing classes, help raise my two younger sisters, but walking into our home holding a newborn was very intimidating.
 I couldn’t remember what the book said.
 Should I just sit and hold him, or should I put him in his bassinet?
 Should I feed him on demand or put him on a schedule?
 Should I pick him up when he cries, or “train him to comfort himself?”
+I wish I had help from the internet back then.
+I would have loved to have some Biblical tips for raising my son.

 I so wanted to do it all right.
 I wanted to be the proverbial perfect mother, even though everybody says there no such thing.
 “I would be different!”
 I would keep a perfect house, cook delicious meals, make my husband the happiest man on earth and my children would worship me.